gboehl/dynare/src/source/the-model-file.rst

        :math:`var(y_{t+k}\vert t)`.
 For period 1, the conditional variance decomposition provides the decomposition of the effects of shocks upon impact.
-The results are stored in ``oo_.PosteriorTheoreticalMoments.dsge.ConditionalVarianceDecomposition``,
+The results are stored in ``oo_.PosteriorTheoreticalMoments.dsge.ConditionalVarianceDecomposition``..
+Note
-       but currently there is no displayed output.
-Note that this option requires the ``moments_varendo`` to be specified.
+       that this option requires the option ``moments_varendo`` to be specified.
+In the presence of measurement error, the field will contain the variance contribution after measurement error has been taken out, *i.e.* the decomposition will be conducted of the actual as opposed to the measured variables.
+The variance decomposition of the measured variables will be stored in ``oo_.PosteriorTheoreticalMoments.dsge.ConditionalVarianceDecompositionME``.

     .. option:: filtered_vars